-Welcome to the Welfare Faculty
+Welcome to the Wellbeing Faculty

 At Farrer we promote a positive school culture that fosters student connection and inclusiveness in the day school, the boarding school and the wider community.
 The school community identifies itself as the ‘Farrer Family’ where each member has a reciprocal obligation to care for the well-being of its members and to maintain a quality home and school for our students.